1988 Shultz Initiative: Previous American peace initiatives

 In 1978, American President Jimmy Carter mediated the singing of the Camp David Accords between Israeli Prime Minister Menachem Begin and Egyptian President Anwar Sadat, consisting of the Egypt–Israel peace treaty and the Framework for Peace in the Middle East.
 The Egypt-Israel peace treaty normalised relations between the two countries, guaranteed Israeli ships free passage through the Suez Canal, demilitarised the Sinai Peninsula, and saw the withdrawal of the Israeli occupation of the Sinai Peninsula, including the withdrawal of Israeli settlers in the Sinai.
 The Framework for Peace in the Middle East called for the establishment of a Palestinian autonomous authority based on United Nations Security Council Resolution 242 and further negotiations between Israel, Egypt, and the Kingdom of Jordan.
 The Framework for Peace in the Middle East, however, was negotiated without Palestinian involvement and Begin stated that "on no condition will there be a Palestinian state."
 The Framework was consequently rejected by the Palestine Liberation Organisation and the Palestinian autonomy talks between Israel, Egypt, and Jordan made little progress.

 In 1981, Ronald Reagan assumed the presidency of the United States.
 At first, Reagan,s administration largely viewed the Israeli-Palestinian conflict as a minor front of the Cold War in the Middle East, with Israel as an American ally in the Middle East and the PLO as a Soviet ally.
-As such, his administration prioritised strenghting Israeli military capacities and containing the PLO over pushing for a resolution to the Israeli-Palestinian conflict.
+As such, his administration prioritised strengthing Israeli military capacities and containing the PLO over pushing for a resolution to the Israeli-Palestinian conflict.
 Following the 1982 Israeli invasion of Lebanon, however, a domestic outcry against the destruction during the siege of Beirut prompted Reagan's administration to play a more active role as a peace mediator.
 His administration proposed the Reagan peace plan, which would establish interim Palestinian autonomy culminating in a federation with Jordan.
 The plan was immediately rejected by the Israeli government under Menachem Begin, who described it as "a serious danger to Israel, its security and its future."
 After several months of intensive debate, the PLO's Palestinian National Council ultimately voted to reject the plan as well, demanding a fully independent Palestinian state that could then enter into a federation with Jordan as equals.

 Following the failure of the Reagan plan, Reagan's administration largely abandoned its efforts to mediate peace between Palestine and Israel through the mid-1980s.
 In 1985, the PLO and the Jordanian government announced the Palestinian-Jordanian Joint Action Agreement based on the Reagan Plan, however, the agreement collapsed in part after the American and Israeli governments refused to participate in subsequent negotiations due to the inclusion of PLO members within the joint Jordanian-Palestinian delegation.
 Other started peace negotiations in the mid-1980s prior to the First Intifada, such as the Peres–Hussein London Agreement and the Amirav-Husseini peace meetings, were undertaken without American involvement and also resulted in failure.